grnet/kamaki/docs/examplesdir/astakos.rst

 is the synnefo implementation of a variant of OpenStack Keystone with custom extentions.
 Kamaki offer tools for managing Astakos information.

-.. node:: The underlying library that calls the API is part of the synnefo
+.. note:: The underlying library that calls the API is part of the synnefo
     and it is called 'astakosclient'

 User